Sciwhylab/DNA_binding_moonlighting-protein_predictor/README.md

 3. To generate predictions from individual features:

       - Evolutionary_feature_model.py
         Can be used to generate predictions from evolutionary features.

       - Geneexpression_feature_model.py
-        can be used to generate predictions from Gene expression features.
+        Can be used to generate predictions from Gene expression features.

       - PPInetwork_feature_model.py
         Can be used to generate predictions from Protein network features.